Mock Draft NFL - 2025 NFL Mock Draft

 Cam Ward, QB, Miami

-Whether it's the Titans keeping the pick or someone else trading up to #1, all indications at this point suggest that Ward will be the first player selected in the 2025 NFL Draft.
+All indications at this point suggest that Ward will be the first player selected in the 2025 NFL Draft, with the Titans looking unlikely to trade down at this point.

 2. Cleveland Browns